WellthCare

 For Employers: The ACA's Employer Mandate Carries Significant Penalties

-For applicable large employers (ALEs)-generally those with 50 or more full-time equivalent employees-the ACA's "employer shared responsibility" provisions are very much in force.
-These rules mandate that ALEs offer affordable, minimum value health coverage to their full-time employees and their dependents.
-Failure to do so can trigger two types of penalties, often called the "4980H(a)" and "4980H(b)" penalties after the relevant tax code sections.
+For applicable large employers (ALEs) — generally those with 50 or more full-time equivalents — the ACA's employer shared responsibility provisions are still in effect.
+These rules require ALEs to offer affordable, minimum-value coverage to full-time employees and their dependents.
+Messing up can trigger two types of penalties: 4980H(a) and 4980H(b).

 Penalty A: Failure to Offer Coverage to Substantially All Full-Time Employees